keras-team/keras-hub/CONTRIBUTING.md

  - [contributions welcome](https://github.com/keras-team/keras-nlp/issues?q=is%3Aissue+is%3Aopen+label%3A%22contributions+welcome%22):
    a larger list of issues that may range in complexity.

-If you would like propose a new symbol or feature within our API design guidelines, please open an issue to discuss.
+If you would like propose a new symbol or feature, please first review our design guide and roadmap linked above, and issue to discuss.
 If you have a specific design in mind, please include a Colab notebook showing the proposed design in a end-to-end example.
 Keep in mind that design for a new feature or use case may take longer than contributing to an open issue with a vetted-design.

-## How to contribute code
+## Contributing code

 Follow these steps to submit your code contribution.